 Dupont Circle is one of DC's most expensive neighborhoods to buy or rent.
 The neighborhood streets are lined up with apartment buildings and rowhouses that have been converted to condos.
 More lively streets are home to embassies, prestigious research institutions, and private art galleries.

 Metro: Traffic is a nightmare during rush hour, so using public transit is recommended.
-The neighborhood is served by the Dupont Circle Metro Station, making it easy to go around and explore.
-At 188 ft, the station is home to the 6th longest escalator in the U.S. The Phillips Collection is one of the best small art galleries in the world, and it is about a block from the Metro.
+The neighborhood is served by the Dupont Circle Metro Station, making it easy to go around.
+At 188 ft, the station is home to the 6th longest escalator in the U.S. The Phillips Collection is one of the best small art galleries in the world, and it is about a block from the Metro station.

-Dupont Circle can be difficult to navigate and find a convenient parking spot.
-Parking is at a premium in the city and you are going to pay premium prices if you park at a parking garage.
+Dupont Circle can be difficult to navigate and even more to find a convenient parking spot.
+Parking is at a premium in the city and you are going to pay premium prices for private parking at a garage.
 If you are buying or renting and have a car, a reserved parking space is a must.